 Garden at Solid Ground’s Giving Garden at Marra Farm to help grow food for local food banks.
-The Farm opened for the season on Feb.
-23, 2021.

 About Community Food Education (CFE)

 CFE envisions a city where people have equal access to healthy and culturally appropriate food.
 We work with and in communities to grow and share food that is fresh and nourishing.

 CFE fosters community connections through gardening education, sustainable food production, environmental stewardship, and raising awareness about good nutrition and food justice.
 We also fight hunger by providing low-income individuals with seeds and materials, and supporting backyard gardeners in donating fruits and vegetables grown in King County.

 Located in the Duwamish River Valley, Marra Farm comprises 8.7 acres of preserved farmland in Seattle’s South Park neighborhood – home to both ethnically diverse immigrant communities and a high concentration of commercial industry.
 Solid Ground’s CFE program, one of many community partners who steward the land, operates a Giving Garden that does education work while growing food for the community.